What to Know Before You Go

 Keep in mind the following advice to make your trip through the airport as fast and comfortable as possible.

-When possible, don’t pack oversized electronics (laptops, full-size video game consoles, DVD players and video cameras that use cassettes) in checked baggage.
-Bringing them in your carry-on baggage is the best choice.
-However, you will need to remove them from your carry-on bags at the checkpoint for separate X-ray screening.
+Remove and separate oversized electronics (laptops, full-size video game consoles, DVD players, and video cameras that use cassettes) from your carry-on for proper screening.
+You will need to remove large electronics from your carry-on bag at the checkpoint for separate X-ray screening.
 Read about checkpoint friendly laptop bag procedures.
-Small electronics, such as smartphones, tablets and certain other mobile/portable electronic devices, can stay in your carry-on baggage.
+Unless you receive specific instructions, small electronics, such as smartphones, tablets and certain other mobile/portable electronic devices, can stay in your carry-on bag.

 Prepare a 1 quart-sized, clear, plastic, zip-top bag of liquids before arriving at the airport.
 Read about the 3-1-1 rule for carry-on baggage.

 Pack all coats and jackets in checked baggage when possible.
 All coats and jackets must go through the X-ray machine.

 Do not wrap gifts.
 If security officers need to inspect a package, they may have to unwrap it.
 Don’t wrap gifts until you reach your final destination.

 Film.
 Pack undeveloped film in your carry-on bag.
 If you have film that is faster than 800-speed, tell a TSA officer who will manually inspect the film instead of placing it through the X-ray.